-MAT113 Introduction to Statistics (F, S)
+MAT 113 Introduction to Statistics (F, S)

-This course introduces methods associated with collecting and organizing data, calculating descriptive statistics and accurately interpreting them, and using inferential measures to draw conclusions about populations.
-Sampling techniques, levels of measurement, measures of central tendency, measures of variation, measures of location and skewness, graphical techniques, correlation and regression, continuous and discrete probability distributions, and estimation and hypothesis testing are some of the topics that will be covered.
-The use of available technological functions in analysis and graphing will be taught throughout the course, and completion of a group research project is mandatory.
-(Prerequisite: MAT051 or High School Certificate Grade 1 Level A-Pass in Mathematics or CXC General Mathematics grades I-III or GCE O' Level Mathematics grade C).
+This course introduces methods associated with obtaining data, organising data, calculating descriptive statistics and accurately interpreting them and using inferential measures to draw conclusions about populations.
+Sampling techniques, levels of measurement, measures of central tendency, measures of variation, measures of location and skewness, graphical techniques, correlation and regression, continuous and discrete probability distributions and estimation and hypothesis testing are some of the topics that are covered.
+The use of available technological functions in analysis and graphing are taught throughout the course, and completion of a group research project is mandatory.
+(Prerequisite: MAT 051 or CSEC General Mathematics, minimum grades III or equivalent)

-MAT115 Technical Mathematics I (F, S)
+MAT 115 Technical Mathematics I (F)

-This course is designed to provide the mathematics required by students enrolled in technical-vocational programs.
-Emphasis will be on the application of skills to technical problems.
-This course begins with a review of fundamental concepts including arithmetic operations and concepts in measurement.
-This is followed by several algebra topics including linear equations, factoring, fractions and quadratic equations, computational geometry, trigonometry of right and oblique triangles, trigonometric functions on the unit circle and basic statistics.
-(Prerequisites: MAT051 or High School Certificate-Level A-Pass in Mathematics or CXC General Mathematics grade III or G.C.E.
-O-Level Mathematics grade C).
+This course is designed to meet the needs of technical-vocational students.
+Emphasis is on the application of skills to mechanical and technical processes.
+It begins with a review of fundamental concepts, including arithmetic operations and concepts in measurement.
+This is followed by several algebraic, trigonometric and statistical topics, including linear equations, factoring, quadratic equations, computational geometry, the trigonometry of right and oblique triangles, trigonometric functions on the unit circle and basic statistics.
+(Prerequisite: MAT 051 or CSEC General Mathematics, minimum grade III or equivalent)

-MAT120 College Trigonometry (S)
+MAT 120 College Trigonometry (S)